mabel-dev/opteryx/docs/SQL Reference/08 Joins.md

 <img src="../diagrams/inner-join.svg" width="420px">

 In this example, the blue column is used as the joining column in both relations.
-Only the value `1` occurs in both tables so the resultant relation is the combination of the row with `1` in _right_table_ and the row with `1` in _left_table_.
+Only the value `1` occurs in both relations so the resultant dataset is the combination of the row with `1` in _right_table_ and the row with `1` in _left_table_.

 ## LEFT JOIN

-A `LEFT JOIN` selects all records from the left table (table1), and the matching records from the right table (table2).
-The result is 0 records from the right side, if there is no match.

 ~~~
 FROM left_table LEFT JOIN right_table ON condition